Do’s & Dont’s Of Credit Repair

 - Use cash or debit to make purchases to avoid accumulating more debt.

-- Consider pursuing credit help so you can evaluate your situation and set up a realistic goal to achieve a healthy credit score.
+- Consider pursuing credit report repair help so you can evaluate your situation and set up a realistic goal to achieve a healthy credit score.

 Talking with the experts can help you get back on track and, ultimately, reach financial freedom.